 Aboriginal claims could adversely affect Acadian's ability to harvest timber.
-Canadian courts have recognized that aboriginal people may possess rights at law in respect of land used or occupied by their ancestors where treaties have not been concluded to deal with these rights.
-In Canada, aboriginal groups have made claims in respect of land governed by Canadian authorities, which could affect a portion of the land covered by Twin Rivers' Crown licenses.
-Any settlements in respect of these claims could lower the volume of timber managed by Acadian on the NB Crown Lands and could increase the cost to harvest timber on such lands.
+Canadian courts have recognized that Aboriginal people may possess rights at law in respect of land used or occupied by their ancestors where treaties have not been concluded to deal with these rights.
+In Canada, Aboriginal groups have made claims in respect of land governed by Canadian authorities as well as land owned by private landowners, which could affect a portion of the land covered by Twin Rivers' Crown licenses as well as the land owned by Acadian.
+Any settlements in respect of these claims could lower the volume of timber managed by Acadian and could increase the cost to harvest timber on such lands.
+See below under the heading "Legal Proceedings" for a discussion of a claim against certain of the Corporation's subsidiaries by the Wolastoqey Nation.